-- the current legal framework for the creation and functioning of the main international judicial institutions; - how to work with the normative sources of international judicial institutions and their use in specific practical situations; - the topical issues of international judicial institutions in the field of modern international law, as well as trends and prospects for development of international law and nature of international law as an independent system of law;
+- the current legal framework for the creation and functioning of the main international judicial institutions; - how to work with the normative sources of international judicial institutions and their use in specific practical situations; - the topical issues of modern international law in the field of international judicial institutions, as well as with trends and prospects for the development of international law in this arelegal nature of international law as an independent system of law;

-be able to
+able to

-- perform legal analysis of legal conflicts - to search, analyze, and work with legally relevant information by using the juridical, comparative and other specific methods - to work with judicial information (search, evaluate, use information necessary for fulfillment of academic and professional tasks, from various sources, including application of the systematic approach)
+- do legal analysis of legal conflicts - to search, analyze, and work with legally relevant information by using the juridical, comparative and other specific methods - to work with judicial information (search, evaluate, use information, necessary for fulfillment of academic and professional tasks, from various sources, including application of the systematic approach)

-4. COURSE IN HIGHER EDUCATION PROGRAMME STRUCTURE
+3. COURSE IN HIGHER EDUCATION PROGRAMME STRUCTURE

-The course refers to the core/variable/elective component of (B1) block of the higher educational programme curriculum.
+The course "Workshop "Procedural documents in international disputes"" refers to the core/variable/elective component of (B1) block of the higher educational programme curriculum.